-With large portions of aromatherapy massage oils, the Shea, Cocoa and Mango melt into your skin soaking deep through to the dermis for maximum
+With large portions of aromatherapy massage oils.
+Shea, Cocoa and Mango melt into your skin soaking deep through to the dermis for maximum

-Our balm will not lay on your skin forming a greasy texture long after application.
+Our balm will not stay on your skin forming a greasy texture long after application.

 anti-inflammatory, relief from pain

 firms and tones skin slows the ageing process

 close match to the natural sebum of the skin

 imparts a smooth non-greasy after-effect